Table of Contents

 If you are still thinking and considering what kind of domain name you want, here are some ideas for you to help you make the right decision when choosing a domain name.

-– Include the keywords that you want to focus on SEO when creating your domain name.
+Include the target keywords that you want to focus on SEO marketing when creating your domain name.

 1. .SG: Singapore